ACLS Certification - Official Site | Powered by CPR.com

 Ectopic Beat

-An ectopic beat is a single beat from a focus outside the SA node but within the conduction system.1 They’re not an arrhythmia but an irritability in the conduction system, generating an impulse strong enough to override the impulse generated from the SA node.
-An ectopic beat may originate as an impulse from an escape mechanism.
+An ectopic beat is a single beat from a focus outside the SA node but within the conduction system.1 Rather than being classified as a sustained arrhythmia on its own, it often represents an irritability in the conduction system, generating an impulse strong enough to override the impulse generated from the SA node.
+An ectopic beat may also originate as an impulse from an escape mechanism.
+It is important to distinguish between a single ectopic beat interrupting a normal heart rhythm and a sustained ectopic atrial rhythm.
 An ectopic beat arising from the atria is known as an atrial ectopic.

 Premature Atrial Contraction